amirhb86/salvus/README.md

     We recommend the MPICH implementation (https://www.mpich.org)

 5. PETSc (https://www.mcs.anl.gov/petsc)\
-    You need at least version 3.6.x.
-Download it from http://www.mcs.anl.gov/petsc/download, unpack it, and install it with all the required libraries.
+    You need 3.6.x.
+Download it from http://www.mcs.anl.gov/petsc/download, unpack it, and install it with all the required libraries. \
     Adjust the `prefix` to where you want it installed.
+    Salvus requires the following additional packages be used with PETSc \

+      * MPI, ExodusII, HDF5, NetCDF, Chaco

+    Installation on a local system without a batch queuing system \
     If you do not have MPI installed on your machine, PETSc can install it for you
     ``` bash
-    ./configure --prefix=/opt/petsc --with-cc=gcc-4.8 --with-cxx=g++-4.8 --download-mpich=yes --download-exodusii --download-netcdf --download-hdf5 --download-chaco
+    ./configure --prefix=/opt/petsc --with-cc=gcc-4.8 --with-cxx=g++-4.8 --download-mpich --download-exodusii --download-netcdf --download-hdf5 --download-chaco
     ```

+    Installation on systems with a batch queuing system \
+    You need to point PETSc to a working MPI implementation provided by target system.\
+    All other required packages can be installed by PETSc, or you can use local installations \
+    provided by your target system if they are available (e.g. HDF5, NetCDF)

+    Suppose your target system provides HDF5 and NetCDF (together with MPI), \
-    If you have a working MPI implementation (e.g. located in /path/to/mpi), then configure like this
+    then you would configure PETSc like this

     ``` bash
-    ./configure --prefix=/opt/petsc --with-cc=/path/to/mpicc --with-cxx=/path/to/mpicxx --with-mpi-dir=/path/to/mpi --download-exodusii --download-netcdf --download-hdf5 --download-chaco
+    ./configure --prefix=/home/software/petsc --with-batch=no --with-cc=/path/to/mpicc --with-cxx=/path/to/mpicxx --with-mpi-dir=/path/to/mpi --with-netcdf-dir=/path/to/netcdf --with-hdf5-dir=/path/to/h5 --download-exodusii --download-chaco
     ```

-    At the end of each command it tells you to run some other command.
-Do that until it is done with everything.
+    Following a successful configure, following the instructions issued by PETSc.

+    If you have problems configuring PETSc, please refer here http://www.mcs.anl.gov/petsc/documentation/installation.html \
+    For serious problems which cannot be resolved, email (as an attachment) \
+    the entire configure.log and make.log files to petsc-maint@mcs.anl.gov

 ## Installation